freddieoh/Hangman/README.md

 # Hangman
 From paper and pencil, to a mobile application.
 Hangman is a classic guessing game where the computer generates a word from LinkedIn's Word Dictionary API.
-The word is concealed, and the user has 6 guesses to guess the correct letters in each word.
+The secret word is concealed, and the user has 6 guesses to guess the correct letters in each word.
 If the user guesses the correct letters in the secret word, the user wins.
-If the user does not guess the correct letter in 6 guesses or less, the user loses.
+If the user does not guess the correct letters in 6 guesses or less, the user loses.
 Are you ready for the challenge?

 #Technologies Required
 * Xcode 8.2.1 requires a Mac running macOS 10.11.5 or later.
 * Swift 3

 # Getting Started
-* Download Xcode 8.2.1
+- [x] Download Xcode 8.2.1
-* Open Hangman folder
+- [x] Open Hangman folder
-* Open Hangman.xcodeproj
+- [x] Open Hangman.xcodeproj
-* `Command + B` to build the application with no errors
+- [x] `Command + B` to build the application with no errors
-* `Command + R` to run the application
+- [x] `Command + R` to run the application

 # Play Hangman
 * Type a letter in the textfield below "Guess A Letter!"
 * Press the Guess Button
 * Continue typing a letter in textfield until correct word is revealed
-* Remember you only have 6 guesses!
+* Remember you only have 6 guesses! :cold_sweat:
-* If you lose, press "Get New Word" button to play again!
+* If you lose, press "Get New Word" button to play again! :grin: